-Like its previous versions Windows 10 also supports pinning certain objects to the taskbar for instant access like certain files, folders or any other kind of shortcuts.
-In order to do that you just need to click on the file and select pin to start option.
-But some times Pin to Start option is not appearing in the context menu for supported files.
+Like its previous versions, Windows 10 also supports pinning certain objects to the taskbar for instant access like certain files, folders, or any other kind of shortcuts.
+In order to do that you just need to click on the file and select the pin to start option.
+But sometimes the Pin to Start option is not appearing in the context menu for supported files.
 If the Pin to Start option is not appearing when you perform a right-click on a folder, .exe file, or shortcut, it’s likely because a policy named Prevent users from customizing their Start Screen has been turned on or another policy named LockedStartLayout is enabled.

 Manually Edit Registry To fix This Error Step By Step.